adaeris/adaeris.github.io/spaceblog.md

 Welcome to the space blog, Here i will put a bunch of facts that I know.

 January 1, 2021.
 2021 is here!
 There will be a few things that will be special this year I hope!
-I wonder wwhat will 2021 bring us.
+I wonder what will 2021 bring us.
 Have a Happy New Year!

 That is it for now!
 Stay tuned :D